michael-tanner-coder/homely/README.md

 ## Current features

-* Currently the app allows users to create rooms, tasks, and items.
+* Currently the app allows users to create rooms, tasks, and items
-* Items are the individual belongings for a user, stored as an inventory.
+* Items are the individual belongings for a user, stored as an inventory
 * Tasks are actions performed on items (sweeping, dusting, sanitizing, etc)
-* Rooms contain both tasks and items as a means of organizing the user's cleaning duties.
+* Rooms contain both tasks and items as a means of organizing the user's cleaning duties